melissamonk-NOAA/Vermilion_2021/doc/indices/CA_CPFV_onboard_writeup.knit.md

 in the filtered data set (Figure \@ref(fig:fig-areacpue-cpfvonboard)).

 A Lognormal model  was
-selected over a over a Gamma model for the positive observations by a $\Delta AIC$ of 919.67, and supported by Q-Q plots of the positive observations fit to both distributions (Figure \@ref(fig-dist-fits-cpfvonboard)).
+selected over a over a Gamma model for the positive observations by a $\Delta AIC$ of 919.67, and supported by Q-Q plots of the positive observations fit to both distributions (Figure \@ref(fig:fig-dist-fits-cpfvonboard)).
 The delta-GLM method allows the linear predictors to differ between the binomial and positive models.
 Based on AIC values from maximum likelihood fits (Table \@ref(tab:tab-model-select-cpfvonboard)), a main effects model including